openid/connect-federation-1.1/README.md

 ## Working on the Specification

-To get started working on the OpenID Connect Federation specification, clone this repository and review the documentation provided in the root directory.
+To get started working on the specification, clone this repository and review the documentation provided in the root directory.

 ````bash
 git clone https://github.com/openid/connect-federation-1.1.git